Call me on the job on:

 Post repair

-• Coach bolts are the ultimate wood fence post repair fixing to a repair spur.
+• Ultimate wood fence post repair fixing to a repair spur is a Coach bolts and is the professionals choice.

-• Fixing repair spur to a wood post should be done using 2 M10 Coach Bolts.
+• Fixing a post repair spur to a wooden post repair should be done using M10 Coach Bolts.
+This method clamps the two posts together rather a screw will just pull the two surfaces together.

-• Coach bolts clamp the two posts securely together as the ultimate fastening.
+• Coach bolts clamp the two posts securely together as the ultimate fastening as a post repair.

 Wood post repair

-• Vertical Post leveling is called plumb levelling .
+• Vertical Post levelling is called plumb levelling .

-• Attach a string line to the neighbouring posts at equal points .
+• Attach a string line to the top of the neighbouring posts at equal points .

-• When the post is aligned add a half bag of dry post mix.
-The dry mix slides under the post when lifting to the correct height and add half of the water.
+• Level up the fence post repair to the string line at equal heights same as the string line is set to at each end of the string line.
+When the post repair is aligned add a half bag of dry post mix.
+The dry mix slides under the post repair when lifting to the desired height.
+Keep checking the post alignment.

-• Water needs to be added, ensuring the water penetrates to all areas of the post mix in the hole.
+• Water needs to be added into the hole, ensuring the water penetrates to all areas of the post mix in the hole.

-• Add the rest of the post mix ready mixed with the water and keep checking the post levels are still aligned.
+• Add the rest of the post mix ready mixed with the water and keep checking the post repair is level and still aligned.

 • To finish, check the post alignment.